-A relevant function or activity includes public, state or business activities or any activity performed in the course of a person's employment, or on behalf of another organisation or individual, where the person performing that activity is expected to perform it in good faith, impartially, or in accordance with a position of trust.

-A criminal offence will be committed if:

-- an employee or associated person acting for, or on behalf of, the Company offers, promises, gives, requests, receives or agrees to receive bribes; or - an employee or associated person acting for, or on behalf of, the Company offers, promises, or gives a bribe to a foreign public official with the intention of influencing that official in the performance of their duties (where local law does not permit or require such influence); and - the Company does not have the defence that it has adequate procedures in place to prevent bribery by its employees or associated persons.
+- The Company is committed to complying with the Bribery Act 2010 in its business activities in the UK and overseas. - A relevant function or activity includes public, state or business activities or any activity performed in the course of a person's employment, or on behalf of another organization or individual, where the person performing that activity is expected to perform it in good faith, impartially, or in accordance with a position of trust. - A criminal offence will be committed if: - An employee or associated person acting for, or on behalf of, the Company offers, promises, gives, requests, receives or agrees to receive bribes; or - An employee or associated person acting for, or on behalf of, the Company offers, promises, or gives a bribe to a foreign public official with the intention of influencing that official in the performance of their duties (where local law does not permit or require such influence); and - The Company does not have the defense that it has adequate procedures in place to prevent bribery by its employees or associated persons.

-What is prohibited?
+What is Prohibited?

-Employees or associated persons are prohibited from offering, promising, giving, soliciting, or accepting any bribe.
-The bribe might be cash, a gift or other inducement to, or from, any person or organisation, whether a public or government official, official of a state-controlled industry, political party or a private person or organisation, regardless of whether the employee or associated person is situated in the UK or overseas.

-The bribe might be made to ensure that a person or organisation improperly performs duties or functions (for example, by not acting impartially or in good faith or in accordance with their position of trust) to gain a:

-- commercial, contractual, or regulatory advantage for our organisation in either obtaining or maintaining organisation business, or - personal advantage, financial or otherwise, for the individual or anyone connected with the individual.

-This prohibition also applies to indirect contributions, payments or gifts made in any manner as an inducement or reward for improper performance, for example through consultants, contractors or subcontractors, agents or sub-agents, sponsors or sub-sponsors, joint-venture partners, advisors, customers, suppliers or other third parties.
+- Employees or associated persons are prohibited from offering, promising, giving, soliciting, or accepting any bribe. - The bribe might be cash, a gift or other inducement to, or from, any person or organisation, whether a public or government official, official of a state-controlled industry, political party or a private person or organisation, regardless of whether the employee or associated person is situated in the UK or overseas. - The bribe might be made to ensure that a person or organisation improperly performs duties or functions (for example, by not acting impartially or in good faith or in accordance with their position of trust) to gain a commercial, contractual, or regulatory advantage for our organisation in either obtaining or maintaining organisation business, or personal advantage, financial or otherwise, for the individual or anyone connected with the individual. - This prohibition also applies to indirect contributions, payments or gifts made in any manner as an inducement or reward for improper performance, for example through consultants, contractors or subcontractors, agents or sub-agents, sponsors or sub-sponsors, joint-venture partners, advisors, customers, suppliers or other third parties.